elypia/elypian-font/CONTRIBUTING.md

 ![shapes]

 ### Spacing
-* Parralel slants should not be within one grid cell of eachother.
+* Parallel slants should not be within one grid cell of each other.

 ![parallel_slants]

-> The font needs to look good when flattened to a single color, unfortunatly
+> The font needs to look good when flattened to a single color, unfortunately
 > when this rule is not followed the E looks malformed and out of place
-> so there must be at least one grid-cell of space between parralel slants.
+> so there must be at least one grid-cell of space between parallel slants.

 * All apertures must be 2 grid cells wide.
-* All characters are a fixed 2 grid cells away from eachother.
+* All characters are a fixed 2 grid cells away from each other.

-![aperatures]
+![apertures]
-> There is no requirement of the height of aperatures.
-However the width of all aperatures must be consistently 2 grid-cells wide.
+> There is no requirement of the height of apertures.
+However, the width of all aperatures must be consistently 2 grid-cells wide.

 * If a slant occurs between two strips that represent the same character, the angle should face upwards or downwards _towards_ the corresponding strip.